x-team/mr.moody/README.md

 Get familiar with contents of app directory - it's contents are copied into /src/ directory in container.

-When container starts, it runs app.js script.
+When container starts, it runs `app.js` script.

+# Setup Firebase

+Create new project

+Use "Add firebase to your Web App" to get credentials

+Copy and past to `config\default.json`

+# Setup Slack API_TOKEN